pterodactyl/documentation/wings/1.0/configuration.md

 ## Enabling Cloudflare proxy

 Cloudflare proxying of the wings isn't beneficial since users will be connecting to the machine directly and bypassing any Cloudflare protection.
-As such, your Node machine IP will be exposed.
+As such, your Node machine IP will still be exposed.

-You must change the Wings port to one of the Cloudflare HTTPS ports, such as 8443, because Cloudflare doesn't support HTTPS on port 8080.
-You will be unable to connect to the SFTP through the proxy with Cloudflare unless you have their enterprise plan.
+To enable Cloudflare proxy, you must change the Wings port to one of the Cloudflare HTTPS ports, such as 8443, because Cloudflare only supports HTTP on port 8080.
+Select your Node in the admin panel, and on the settings tab, change the port.

+You are unable to proxy the SFTP port through Cloudflare unless you have their enterprise plan.

 ## Console Throttles